Improper pruning can damage trees and shrubs on your Portland or SW Washington property

-That’s right.
-Pruning is often misunderstood as people wait too long before they decide to prune while others prune every year, even when it’s not needed.
-The result is that many people trimming their own trees and shrubs aren’t aware they may be causing serious damage to their landscape.
+Many people wait too long while others prune their trees and shrubs every year, even when it’s not needed.
+The result is that people trimming their own trees and shrubs may not be aware they are causing damage to their landscape.

-General Tree Service has certified arborists that prune trees and shrubs throughout the Portland Oregon metro area so no damage will be done.
+General Tree Service has certified arborists that prune trees and shrubs throughout the Portland Oregon and Vancouver Washington metro area so no damage will be done.
+Please contact us to answer any questions or to schedule an estimate with one of our tree professionals.

-To keep your trees and shrubs healthy.
-A dying branch can be an entry point for insects or diseases which can then spread to other parts of the plant or shrub.
+To keep them healthy.
+A dying branch can be an entry point for insects or diseases which can then spread to other parts of the tree, plant or shrub.
 The bottom line is pruning needs to be a part of regular maintenance though proper techniques and procedures need to be followed.
-This is why it’s something best done by trained professionals to ensure your landscape remains healthy for years to come.
+This is why it’s something best done by trained professionals to ensure all elements of your landscape remains healthy for years to come.

 Pruning since 1924

-General Tree Service has been pruning trees and shrubs in Portland, Vancouver and Salem for nearly 90 years.
+General Tree Service has been pruning trees and shrubs in Portland, Vancouver and Salem for over 90 years.

 These pruning services require the proper training, tools and an ‘eye’ for what needs to be done.
 From detail pruning to production fruit tree pruning, our professionally trained arborists follow the ANSI guidelines set forth by the TCIA.